jqueryscript/ChatGPT-Resources/README.md

 - [gpt-chatbot-cli](https://github.com/slithery0/gpt-chatbot-cli) - It's a very minimal cli prompt, where you can chat and keeping the conversation session momoriable by chatgpt.
 - [mindflow-cli](https://github.com/nollied/mindflow-cli) - Conversate with your code directly from the command line or Visual Studio Code.
 Powered by ChatGPT!
 - [ata](https://github.com/rikhuijzer/ata) - Ask the Terminal Anything (ATA): OpenAI GPT in the terminal.
+- [openai-chatgpt](https://github.com/gmpetrov/openai-chatgpt) - Use ChatGPT from the terminal.

 ## Prompts
 - [awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - Some ChatGPT prompts that works well.